qidu/tokio-website/content/tokio/tutorial/zh-cn/shared-state.md

 }
 ```

-# Tasks, threads, and contention
+# Tasks, threads, and contention 任务，线程，锁竞争

 Using a blocking mutex to guard short critical sections is an acceptable
 strategy when contention is minimal.
 When a lock is contended, the thread